-How data fabric will transform the analytics environment for the better
+How data fabric transforms the analytics environment

 Big data is growing at an astronomical pace.
 By 2020, the world will produce 40 trillion gigabytes of data each year.
 The growth of data combined with the adoption of multiple cloud environments is opening up new opportunities and challenges for organisations.
 For example, how does one get a comprehensive view of data when it is stored across multiple cloud platforms?
 These challenges have a knock-on effect on the analytics environment because the quality of insights generated from analytics platforms is dependent on the quality of data.

 Data needs to be well managed and well-organised if organisations are to derive meaningful value from it.
 That’s why data fabric is so important.

 Data fabric can be best described as a platform where data across different locations and different formats can be serviced to meet an organisation’s needs.
 It is a framework where data can be isolated in different cloud vendors and different formats to be consolidated.
 It allows organisations to invest to gain insights from their analytics environment without worrying about uneven access, security and data service levels.

 Why should enterprises care about it?

 Organisations should consider data fabric because it brings several benefits to data analytics.
 Large corporations have their data in silos within different storage environments, such data is integrated manually which is a time-consuming process that hurts the ROI in data.
 Organisations struggling to glean meaningful insight would also benefit from data fabric because the analytics environment would be more efficient and productive.

 Data fabric is particularly useful for organisations where data is stored across multiple locations and far away from the analytics environment.
 With such a data storage plan, access levels, security and compliance rules are different, which makes it very difficult to glean insights.
 For example, if the data needs to be migrated or analysed, there could be problems due to the differing features.
 Data fabric offers a solution to the disparity in features.